 Strategic Thinking Behaviors

-Over and over we hear leaders asking their teams to develop and use strategic thinking behaviors to better “see the big picture” as they strive to create more strategic clarity to grow faster and get important work done.
+Leaders are asking their teams to develop and use strategic thinking behaviors to better “see the big picture” as they strive to create more strategic clarity to grow faster and get important work done.
+But many workers report struggling to find time to just think — much less to think strategically.
+And we know from project postmortem data that the higher you go in an organization, the less leaders feel like they have the time to devote to thinking strategically about the big picture.

 What is the Big Picture?

-But what really does the big picture mean and what do you need to do to “see” it?
-Strategically, strategic thinking behaviors related to the “big picture”…
+But what does the big picture really mean, and what do you need to do to “see” it?
+Strategic thinking behaviors related to the “big picture:”

 Leaders and the Big Picture

-In general, organizations count on company executives to have the big picture view and use strategic thinking behaviors to lead.
-Because leaders operate at a higher level, executives are often better positioned to see things that are more applicable to the entire company rather than to a specific functional area or project.
+Organizations count on aligned leadership teams to run effective strategy retreats, take a big picture view, and use strategic thinking behaviors to lead for growth and innovation.
+Because leaders must operate at a higher level, executives are often better positioned to see things that are more applicable to the entire company rather than to a specific functional area or project.

 Executive leaders are typically the ones who have the responsibility for making plans for the whole organization, and, therefore, tend to focus on the overall direction rather than the step-by-step tactics designed to get them where they want to go.